alkasm/colorfilters/README.md

-## cspaceThresh
+## cspaceFilter
-Python scripts to quickly test colorspace thresholding values on color images.
+Python module to quickly test colorspace thresholding values on color images.

 ## files
     .gitignore          ignore all images other than the example `lane.jpg` LICENSE             MIT License
     README.md           this file
     cspaceSliders.py    module containing FilterWindow class that displays the thresholded image with sliders